codinasion-archive/codinasion-programme/programme/minutes-to-seconds/index.md

 ---
 title: Minutes to Seconds
-description: Write a Python programme to convert minutes to seconds
+description: Write a programme to convert minutes to seconds
 contributors:
   - seraph776
 ---